What is the purpose of the Johns Hopkins Clinical Research Scholars program?

 No, NIH policy does not permit multiple K applications under review simultaneously.

 U.S. citizens, permanent residents, and non-citizen nationals are eligible, but not those on temporary or student visas.
+Proof of status will be required upon appointment.

 How do I apply?